hdc-arizona/interactive-analysis.org/index.md

 At least one author from an accepted paper will be required to attend the workshop.
 Registration for the workshop can be done via [VIS 2018](http://ieeevis.org/).

+## Code of Conduct

+DSIA is committed to providing an inclusive and harassment-free environment.
+Please see the [IEEE VIS Code of Conduct](http://ieeevis.org/year/2018/info/inclusion-and-diversity/code-of-conduct) for details.

 ## Organizers

 * [Dominik Moritz](https://homes.cs.washington.edu/~domoritz/), Chair, University of Washington.